peggyjs/peggy-tag/README.md

 ## Notes:

 - This currently is only tested on Node 18+, no browser version yet.
-- `--experimental-vm-modules` is required for the async versions that allow importing libraries.
+- Node 20.8+ and `--experimental-vm-modules` are required for the async versions that allow importing libraries.
 - This is for NON-performance-sensitive code (e.g. prototypes), because the parser with be generated every time the template is evaluated.
 - If your parse function's variable name has exactly five letters (like